 Keep your employer informed of clinical placements and simulation blocks so they aren’t sprung with having to give you time off.

 Also, ask your friends and family to remind you of why you started your studies in the first place if ever you feel like you’re ready to throw in the towel.
 Your family and friends also need to be supportive of your study, so don’t feel selfish if you need to lock yourself away to complete assignments.
 Keep going because it will be worth it.
-It is an investment in your future and will pay off in dividends!
+It is an investment in your future and it will pay off!

 Wanting to quit sometimes is perfectly normal.
 I think we’ve all hit a wall throughout the course, so allow yourself time to get through the rough patch, but keep going, because you will finish it and it’ll all be worth it!